minkoma/minkoma.io/index.md

 ## About 👋🏼
 Hi!
-I am Yitian (Minko) Ma.
+I am Yitian Ma, you can call me Minko.
 I am a recent graduate with a bachelor's degree in [Communication](https://communication.ucsd.edu/) and [International Studies- International Business](https://isp.ucsd.edu/) from [UC San Diego](https://ucsd.edu/).
 I'm originally from Beijing, China🇨🇳.

 As a motivated and creative individual with a great passion and background in digital storytelling and social media marketing, **I am currently seeking full-time job opportunities in the related field with a flexible start date**.
 I am driven to develop professional skills, gain hands-on experience, and exhibit a strong desire for continuous learning and growth!